 As many of you know, I was recently accused (over and over and over again) of being a homosexual because I hate hate.
 Yep!
 I hated the hate that spewed from a so-called “Christian’s” mouth regarding a publicly known lesbian, and that made me gay.
 Have you ever heard of a more ignorant and class-less accusation?
-Especially from someone that’s supposed to be a friend?
+Especially from someone that’s supposed to be not only a friend, but a Christian?
 Unfortunately, I have.
 Her vile (and very non-friend) comments reminded me of the probable origin of my hate of hate… racism and slavery .
-In a certain point in history, black people were called niggers, held in slavery, spat on, beaten, and raped just because they were black, which really means different.
+In a certain point in history, black people were called niggers, held in slavery, spat on, beaten, and raped just because of their race.
+They were different.
 Hate.
-Anti-slavery activists were considered nigger lovers, their homes were set on fire, and they were murdered just because they thought slavery was wrong.
+Anti-slavery activists were considered nigger lovers, their homes were burned, and they were murdered just because they thought slavery was wrong.
 Hate.

 For another example, do I really need to say much more than the word Holocaust?
 Hate.

 For some psychotic reason, there are people who believe they are morally entitled to hate.
-They have a delusional belief that if you consider yourself to be standing on high moral, financial, or religious ground, you have the right to spawn hate anywhere you choose, as well as on any person or group you choose.
-Wait for it… Wait for it… Almost…… Yes!
-There are some name-tagged Christians that spew more hate than the KKK.
+They have a delusional belief that if you consider yourself to be standing on high moral, financial, social or religious ground, you have the right to spew hate anywhere you choose, as well as on any person or group you choose.
+There are some name-tag Christians that deliver more hate than the KKK delivers burning crosses.